 Look, Record and Learn

 Cobargo, which is demonstrated such resilience after the black summer fires is the venue for our first Life in our Cemeteries event of 2025.
 Please join us for a journey through time and nature at Cobargo Cemetery.
 Led by expert botanist Jackie Miles and historian Fiona Firth and entimologist and citizen scientist Deb Taylor.
 Learn how cemeteries provide a glimpse into the region’s original plant and insect life and hear tales of early settlers, bushrangers, and the challenges of life in the 19th century.
 Plus, don’t miss David Newell’s talk on the Smart Farms project and bushfire recovery.
 A day of history, ecology, and community!
-Look forward to seeing you on the15th March, please don’t forget to register, it helps with the catering.
+Look forward to seeing you on the10th May, please don’t forget to register, it helps with the catering.

 Featuring: